bootic/redirector/README.md

 ## Setup

-You need Redis running and REDIRECTOR_API_TOKEN set in the environment
+You need Redis running and 'REDIRECTOR_API_TOKEN' set in the environment

 ## Registering